jeffwhite-619/jwnode/README.md

     - Branch should be the master branch.
     - Enter an email to receive the build and then wait for your custom build to be built.
     - More instructions: https://diyprojects.io/nodemcu-build-firmware-nodemcu-esp8266-custom-frightanic/
+    - As a last resort, if you have trouble with your build you can use the one provided in the project.

 There are a number of other tools I could have used, but didn't.
 They are: